magynhard/ruby-nice/doc/object.jsdoc.md

 <a name="Object+mapObject"></a>

 ### object.mapObject(loop_function) &rarr; <code>Object.&lt;any&gt;</code>
-Maps over all elements of an object
+Maps over all first level elements of an object

 **Returns**: <code>Object.&lt;any&gt;</code> - returns itself